 How Does Air Temperature Affect Asthma?

 When the temperature drops, you may find that your asthma symptoms get worse.
-This is because cooler air can dry up the tissues in your airway, making them more sensitive and liable to stop up.
+This is because cooler air can dry up the tissues in your airway, making them more sensitive and liable to become blocked.

 When the ambient temperature changes, our bodies can adapt to the new conditions.
 Cold air can trigger asthma symptoms in some persons who are more sensitive to temperature fluctuations and have a higher reaction.
 The good news is that if your asthma is well controlled, it is less likely to be triggered by cold weather.